lingtalfi/Light/personal/mydoc/pages/notation/light-execute-notation.md

-Using the notation in configuration files
+light execute notation with light pmp wrapper
 -----------
-2020-11-27
+2020-12-03

-When used inside a configuration file, to avoid potential interpretation conflict with other notations, the **light execute notation** is often wrapped inside a [pmp wrapper](https://github.com/lingtalfi/ParenthesisMirrorParser) with a double colon identifier (::).
+When there is a potential interpretation conflict with other notations, the **light execute notation** is often wrapped inside what we call the **light pmp wrapper**.
+The **light pmp wrapper** is a [pmp wrapper](https://github.com/lingtalfi/ParenthesisMirrorParser) with a double colon identifier (::).

 So, for instance:

 - ::(  $class->$method ( $args )  )::

+You'll find this notation in configuration files for instance.

 Note: in the above example I added extra whitespace for reading clarity, but usually you'll use a more compact form without